NativeScript/docs-v7/modules.md

 # Other Modules
 + [ui/styling](./ApiReference/ui/styling/HOW-TO.md) - contains the Style class, which is resposndible for the visual appearance of elements.
-+ ui/gestures - contains the GesturesObserver class, which lets you observe and respond to user gestures.
++ [ui/gestures](./ApiReference/ui/gestures/HOW-TO.md) - contains the GesturesObserver class, which lets you observe and respond to user gestures
 + ui/image-cache - contains the Cache class, which handles image download requests and caches the already downloaded images.
 + ui/dialogs - allows you to show different dialogs such as alerts, prompts, etc.
 + [xml](./ApiReference/xml/HOW-TO.md) - contains the XmlParser class, which is a SAX parser using the easysax implementation